Why You Need to Spend Time on Time Spent

 Something has been happening in digital media, and it’s not cool.
 We’ve been basing advertising and engagement on the same currency as print and television.
 Now, before I start ranting about my thoughts on the state of the industry, I want to make something clear.
 As a professional in the digital industry, working for a technology company built on a digital platform, I am not against print.
 I want to reiterate that.
 I am not against print.
 We are not against print.
 I don’t think print will be going away any time soon, and I believe that for the right content, there’s still value in a thick, glossy page.
 In fact, we’re of the ilk that digital and print are meant to complement one another, giving the readers the choice as to how they wish to consume content.
 Nothing against TV either, I love my TV.

-Aside an industry stubbornly holding onto “traditional” for more than a decade, we’ve just been measuring wrong.
+Aside from an industry stubbornly holding onto “traditional” for more than a decade, we’ve just been measuring wrong.

 We’ve been setting the wrong benchmarks, getting the wrong results, and we’re now finally feeling the blight and realizing that big change is needed.

 Let’s take a look at this.
-For a long time digital currency has been based on impressions and clicks.
+For a long time, the digital currency has been based on impressions and clicks.
 Historically, this makes sense because as the internet emerged we needed quick monetization and scale for advertising revenue.
 So we adopted the impression from print, added the click, and all of those annoying banner ads with 0.07% click-through followed.

 There are some inherent problems with using impressions and clicks to measure success.
 They don’t account for true engagement.
 They are feeble measurements that miss the mark.
 They’ve actually caused digital a lot of unneeded scrutiny when in truth, we’ve never before had such a variety of data available to use in making the right decisions.

 Impressions have long been the go-to when pricing media for print and television.
 CPM (cost per thousand) impressions and circulation are widely used in the calculation.
 This doesn’t work for digital because analytics like visits and page views give true results of how many people opened that digital edition or viewed that page.
 To measure digital like we do print or TV is starting at the end rather than the beginning.
-We assume that total circulation multiplied by 2.5 (pass along rate) are the total impressions that an ad will receive.
-We assume that the number of viewers who tuned into their favorite prime time show all see our TV commercial.
+We assume that total circulation multiplied by 2.5 (pass-along rate) are the total impressions that an ad will receive.
+We assume that the number of viewers who tuned into their favorite primetime show all see our TV commercial.
 However, I still have plastic wrapped magazines sitting in my living room basket and the only time I watch a commercial is during the super bowl.

 Now, I know I’m only one opinionated person, so I’m not telling you to stop imagining that readers sleep by their mailbox waiting for a printed magazine that will sit on the coffee table for all guests to page through.
-You can keep assuming that every evening millions of TV viewers stay nestled in the couch for the commercial break instead of going to the fridge, the bathroom, or swiping open the smartphone.
+You can keep assuming that every evening millions of TV viewers stay nestled on the couch for the commercial break instead of going to the fridge, the bathroom, or swiping open the smartphone.

 Digital needs to stop getting a bad rap just because it’s “more” measurable.
 Instead, we need to embrace the measurability and use other methods to show the success and inherent value of digital content.